 Rules for students on site usage in school is set out in our acceptable use policy.
-There is a copy for both staff and children to sign at the beginning of each academic year.
+There is a copy for both staff, children and parents to sign at the beginning of each academic year.
 Signed copies are kept in pupil and staff files in the school office.
+The e-safety policy can be found in the 'Parent Zone' on our school website, but is also available from the school office.